 Bestselling historical fiction books

 These books, set decades ago, do an incredible job of painting a picture of a world we'd find it difficult to recognize nowadays.
-The best historical fiction books shine a light on society as it once was, and the realities of life at that time—and these bestselling books do it the best.
+The best historical fiction books shine a light on society as it once was, and the realities of life at that time.

 The Tattooist Of Auschwitz by Heather Morris (released Jan 2018)